The Hidden Wonders of Syros: A Local’s View

 Slowly becoming more and more well-known thanks to its beautiful beaches, impressive hiking trails, and relaxing atmosphere, Kythnos is a great island to explore traditional Cycladic architecture, Byzantine churches, and cobblestoned alleyways that are perfect for an afternoon stroll.
 Make sure you swim at Kolona or Agios Sostis Beach before heading over to the Castle of Oria where you can take in the stunning views of the Aegean Sea!
 And also try some of the local seafood – it’s as fresh as it gets!

-Ferry tip: Travel from Athens to Kythnos by ferry from the port of Piraeus or Lavrio, with any of the high-speed ferries that take around 1.5 hours.
+Ferry tips: Travel from Athens to Kythnos by ferry from the port of Piraeus or Lavrio – the high-speed ferries will get you there in around 1.5 hours.

 Featured Image Courtesy of YFES Kythnos